 When returning from deployment, adjusting to life stateside may be difficult.
-For service members returning home with an injury during their service, adapting to a new way of life has its own set of challenges.
+For military members returning home with an injury as a result of their service, adapting to a new way of life has its own set of challenges.

-The first type of grant is for a Special Housing Adaptation (SHA).
-This grant is provided to disabled veterans who have suffered service-related injuries and require some assistance.
-They can be awarded up to $15,462 for expenses including:
+The first type of grant is for Specially Adapted Housing (SAH).
+This grant is provided to disabled Veterans to help ensure their home is sustainable for independent living.
+Qualified Veterans can be awarded up to $109,986 for expenses including:

-The second type of grant is for Specially Adapted Housing (SAH) and is more widely used.
-This grant awards up to $77,307 to ensure the qualified veteran’s home is sustainable for independent living, which may include the following expenses:
+The second type of grant is for a Special Housing Adaptation (SHA).
+This grant awards up to $22,036 for Veterans who have suffered service-related injuries and require some assistance, which may include the following expenses:

 The Veterans Service Center of jurisdiction is responsible for awarding SAH and SHA grants based on the VA Rating Decision.
-This rating decision is basically whether or not a veteran meets the qualifications to obtain a grant.
-To discover if you quality, see the United States Department of Veterans Affairs list of service-connected disabilities for housing grants.
+This rating decision will determine whether or not a Veteran meets the qualifications to obtain a grant.

 It is important to note that these grants are distributed through the VA and do not directly affect the loan process.

-The veteran’s disability rating does play a role during the time of closing on a home.
+The Veteran’s disability rating does play a role during the time of closing on a home.
 In fact, about a third of VA borrowers are exempt from paying the VA Funding Fee due to service-related disabilities.
-In addition, the income received for service connected disability can be considered in income calculations, which may lower the veteran’s debt-to-income ratio.
+In addition, the income received for a service-connected disability can be considered in income calculations, which may lower the Veteran’s debt-to-income ratio.

-The VA offers a variety of other housing benefits to eligible veterans.
-Understanding all of the options available to you will help you decide which option is best for your situation.
+The VA offers a variety of other housing benefits to eligible Veterans.
+Understanding all of the available options will help you decide which one is best for your situation.

 The easiest way to apply for SAH or SHA is to fill out the VA-26-4555 application online.
 The VA will review the application to determine if you are eligible to receive a grant and give further instructions.
 If you prefer to talk to someone in person about the process, you can visit your nearest VA office.